jules2689/trudeau/docs/2020-04-18/post_news.md

 We have that number and it can be used for differentsolutions, whether isolation ortesting.
 It depends on the needs of the community and as we look at the pandemic plan and possible expansion which hasn't occurred in communities, but we have to examine and consider thosecommunities, we will ramp upresources.
 We have a number in stock available in the process of being deployed in the communities that have asked for this and have it as a part of their pandemic plan.
-I don't have those precisenumbers..it's a moving variable as werecognise there may be surges incommunities, but it's very muchsomething that we are assessingon the fly, but we have a numberprepared to be deployed and havebeen deployed in somecircumstances.
+I don't have those precisenumbers.
+.it's a moving variable as we recognise there may be surges incommunities, but it's very much something that we are assessing on the fly, but we have a number prepared to be deployed and have been deployed in somecircumstances.
 I'll let tom answer moreprecisely.